-Via degli Strozzi, 6, 50123 Firenze FI, Italia
+Piazza degli Strozzi, 50123 Firenze FI, Italy

-Palazzo Strozzi, in the heart of Florence’s historic centre, is one of the most beautiful Renaissance palaces in all of Italy.
-Its construction began in 1489 under the direction of Simone del Pollaiolo, known as Il Cronaca, on the orders of Filippo Strozzi, head of one of the most powerful families in the city, though he died before the building was finished: it was his children who were the first to live there, around 1505.
+Palazzo Strozzi, in the historic centre of Florence, is a beautiful Renaissance palaces whose construction began in 1489 under the direction of Simone del Pollaiolo, known as Il Cronaca, on the orders of Filippo Strozzi, head of one of the most powerful families in the city.
+Filippo Strozzi died before the building was finished and his children were the first ones to live there, around 1505.

 After a long period, during which the Strozzi family livied in Rome, the palace was once again inhabited in the mid-1800s, first by Princess Antonietta and later by Prince Piero, who commissioned the building to be renovated by Pietro Berti between 1886 and 1889.